 \subsection{Adding user input}

-\lstinputlisting[language=coom,label=lst:userinput:coom,caption={A \coom\ user input file for the \travelbike}]{listings/user-input.coom} All the \coom\ language fragments described so far equip the user with the ability to build up a \emph{configuration model} which can be seen as a blueprint for all possible configurations.
+\lstinputlisting[language=coom,label=lst:userinput:coom,caption={A \coom\ user input file for the \travelbike}]{user-input.coom} All the \coom\ language fragments described so far equip the user with the ability to build up a \emph{configuration model} which can be seen as a blueprint for all possible configurations.
 Another important concept in configuration is that of \emph{user requirements} which allows the user to specify knowledge that needs to be included in the current configuration~\citep{sotimasu98a}.
-For example, the user could require the solution to include an optional component (eg.\ the basket of a bike) or to set the value for an attribute (eg.\ defining a minimum number of storage space in the \travelbike).
+For example, the user could require the solution to include an optional component (e.g., the basket of a bike) or to set the value for an attribute (e.g., defining a minimum number of storage space in the \travelbike).